Pennsylvania Termination Laws

 Voluntary Resignations

 Employees who resign voluntarily may not be entitled to severance pay unless specified in their employment contract or company policy.
-They are only entitled to final wages, including payment for accrued but unused vacation leave, on the employee’s last day of employment.
+They are only entitled to final wages, including payment for accrued but unused vacation leave, which should be paid on or before the employee’s last day of employment.

 Involuntary Resignations

-Involuntary resignation, also known as constructive dismissal, occurs when an employer creates a hostile work environment or conditions that make continued employment intolerable for the employee.
+Involuntary resignation, also known as constructive dismissal, occurs when an employer creates a working environment or conditions that are so hostile or intolerable that the employee feels forced to resign.
 The employee may resign under duress due to the employer’s actions or policies.
 In such cases, the resignation is considered involuntary because the employer’s conduct effectively forced the employee to resign.

 Legal Cases Related to Wrongful Termination in Pennsylvania